First Day Kids Vitamins and Behavior, ADHD Claims

 But I have to say these bold claims about fixing toddler tantrums and helping your child get out the door in the morning seem like red flags to me.

-Toddler and kid vitamins aren’t this magic pill that will turn your kids into angels.
+Toddler and kid vitamins aren’t a magic pill that will turn your kids into angels.
 And it feels like that’s what these ads are trying to get us to believe.

 First Day Research